Capturing network packets

-As for adapter compatibility, it actually depends on their drivers' quality.
+As for adapter compatibility, it depends on the corresponding adapter's drivers quality.
 In brief:

 •Most Alfa adapters (like AWUSS036H) are compatible

-•Atheros: usually work just fine (tested: AR9002WB, AR9485, AR5BW222, AR56x), but there are different problems with some specific ones, from not capturing the packets and up to BSOD
+•Atheros: mostly compatible (tested: AR9002WB, AR9485, AR5BW222, AR56x), but there are different problems with some specific specific adapters (e.g. not capturing the packets or even BSOD)

-Once all the drivers (adapter ones and NDIS) are installed, select the correct device (for AipPCap adapters, it is typically listed as \\.\airpcap00 device) and channel and press [OK].
-If you're not sure about the channel, press [Detect networks] button, and the programs start monitoring all channels; you can press Save at any time to save the list of available networks:
+Once the drivers for the adapter and NDIS drivers are installed, select the correct device (for AipPCap adapters, it is typically listed as \\.\airpcap00 device) and channel and press [OK].
+If you're unsure about the channel, press [Detect networks], and the program will start monitoring all channels; you can press Save at any time to save the list of available networks:

 Select an access point and press Use selected.
 The program will start monitoring the selected channel across all wireless networks in range.
 You can also monitor several channels at once by pressing Multiple.
 In this case, the program will monitor all channels one after another.
 Do note that, if you use this option, you could miss proper handshakes on currently inactive channels while the program monitors another channel.